 Do Checks Expire?

-Most checks expire.
+Most checks expire within six to twelve months.
 The only types of checks that do not expire are bank drafts, traveler’s checks, and certain types of money orders.

 If a business doesn’t print an expiration date on their checks, the check will typically have the same expiration policy as a paycheck or personal check.
-Call the business directly to make sure this is the case.
+You might want to contact the business directly to make sure this is the case.

 Cashier’s Checks/Teller Checks/Certified Checks